-What Karl Rahn er refers to as Denzingertheologie, the late Pierre Charles of Louvain named Christian positivism.
+What Karl Rahner refers to as Denzingertheologie, Charles Christian the late Pierre Gueles of Louvain named Chretian positivism.
 It conceived the function of the theologian to be that of a propagandist for church doctrines.
 He did his duty when he repeated, explained, defended just what had been said in church documents.
-He had no contribution of his own to make and so there could be no question of his possessing any autonomy in making it.
+He had no contribution of his own to meke make and so there could be no question of his possessing any autonomy in making it.

-Now it is true, of course, that theology is neither

-a source of divine revelation nor an addition to inspired scripture nor an authority that promulgates church doctrines.
-It is also true that a Christian theologian should be an authentic burnarn being and an authentic Christian and so will be second to none in his acceptance of revelation, scripture, and his church doctrine.
-But these premisses do not lead to the conclusion that a theologian is just a parrot with nothing to do but repeat what has already been said.
+Now it is true, of course, that a theological is neither a source of divine revelation nor an addition to inspired scriptured nor an authority that promulgates church doctrines.
+Christian should It is also true that a theologian areat be an authentic human being and an asthor authentic Christian and so will be second to none in his acceptance of relig revelation, scripture, and his church doctrine.
+But these premisses do not lead to the conclusion that a theologian is just a parret-and-that parrot with nothing to do but repeat what has already been said.